Cell–environment interactions and transport#

 Fixed-type nodes#

 In the case of a fixed-type node, the concentration value of the field at the node’s location is set to the concentration specified for the node.
-(If position is not applicable for the domain, the field’s concentration will be the average of the values specified by all fixed-type nodes.)
+(If position is not applicable for the space, the field’s concentration will be the average of the values specified by all fixed-type nodes.)

 Flux-type nodes#